Sanowar17/Green-Earth-Project/README.md

 1) What is the difference between var, let, and const?
-   Ans:
    var: Avoid var (old style).
    let: Use let when value will change.
    const: Use const when value stays fixed.

-2) What is the difference between map(), forEach(), and filter()?
-      Ans:
-      forEach() → loops through an array, performs an action, returns nothing. map() → loops through an array and returns a new array with modified values. filter() → loops through an array and returns a new array with only matching items.
+2) What is the difference between map(), forEach(), and filter()? forEach() → loops through an array, performs an action, returns nothing. map() → loops through an array and returns a new array with modified values. filter() → loops through an array and returns a new array with only matching items.

 3) What are arrow functions in ES6?
-    Ans:
     Arrow function is a short and concise way of writing functions in JavaScript (coming in ES6).

-5) How does destructuring assignment work in ES6?
+4) How does destructuring assignment work in ES6?
-   Ans:
    "Destructuring in ES6 helps take values from arrays or objects and put them into variables easily."

 Array destructring: